Jackket0/The-Recipe-Book/content/recipes/classic-chocolate-chip-cookies.md

   - "Cool on baking sheet for 5 minutes before transferring to a wire rack."
   - "Store in an airtight container for up to one week."
 tags:
-  - "cookies"
-  - "chocolate"
-  - "baking"
+  - "Comfort Food"
-  - "comfort food"
+  - "American"
 dateCreated: "2024-01-15"
 ---